Margot Kidder: Early life

-Margaret Ruth Kidder, one of five children, was born on October 17, 1948, in Yellowknife, Northwest Territories, the daughter of Jocelyn Mary "Jill" (née Wilson), a history teacher, and Kendall Kidder, an explosives expert and engineer.
+Margaret Ruth Kidder, one of five children, was born on October 17, 1948, in Yellowknife, Northwest Territories, the daughter of Jocelyn Mary "Jill" (née Wilson), a history teacher from British Columbia, and Kendall Kidder, an American explosives expert and engineer originally from New Mexico.
+She was of Welsh and English descent.

 Kidder was born in Yellowknife because of her father's employment, which required the family to live in remote locations.
 Her father subsequently served as the manager of the Yellowknife Telephone Company from 1948 to 1951.
-Her mother was Canadian, from British Columbia, while her father was an American, from New Mexico.
-She was of Welsh and English descent.
-She had one sister, Annie, who is a Canadian actress and executive director of the People for Education charity, and three brothers: John, Michael and Peter.
-Two of her siblings married notable Canadians: Annie marrying actor Eric Peterson, and John, politician Elizabeth May.
+She had one sister, Annie, who is an actress and executive director of the People for Education charity, and three brothers: John, Michael, and Peter.
+Two of her siblings married notable Canadians: Annie married actor Eric Peterson and John married politician Elizabeth May.
 Kidder's niece Janet Kidder is also an actress.

 Recalling her childhood in northern Canada, Kidder said: "We didn't have movies in this little mining town.
-When I was 12 my mom took me to New York and I saw Bye Bye Birdie, with people singing and dancing, and that was it.
+When I was 12, my mom took me to New York [City] and I saw Bye Bye Birdie, with people singing and dancing, and that was it.
 I knew I had to go far away.
 I was clueless, but I [have done] okay."
 In addition to Yellowknife, she also spent some time growing up in Labrador City, Newfoundland and Labrador.
 Kidder became interested in politics from a young age, which she credited to debates her parents would have over the dinner table; her mother had socialist leanings, while her father was a conservative Republican.